dragonheim/gagent/LANGUAGE.md

 ### @TODO
 Document the G'Agent TCL language extension.

-We are using Picol as a vendor package though we have modified it specific to support a subset of the [Agent Tcl / D'Agents](http://www.cs.dartmouth.edu/~dfk/agents/pub/agents/doc.5.1.ps.gz) language extensions.
+We are using [Lain Dono](mailt:lain.dono@gmail.com)'s [Picol](https://github.com/lain-dono/picol.go) package though we will be modifying it specific to support a subset of the [Agent Tcl / D'Agents](http://www.cs.dartmouth.edu/~dfk/agents/pub/agents/doc.5.1.ps.gz) language extensions and modern versions of Go.

  The language extensions can be found in the [LANGUAGE.md](https://git.dragonheim.net/dragonheim/gagent/src/branch/main/LANGUAGE.md) file.